 Staff has concerns about precluding any future need for a detention or correctional facility in any part of Lee County.
 Although the County has no plans to locate such a facility in Buckingham, the Gulf Coast Center in Buckingham is State owned land, and if they chose to place a correctional facility on that site they could do so with or without this policy.
-Staff does not recommend transmittal of Policy 17.3.7.
+Staff does not recommend transmittal of this policy.